 \subsubsection{Complex--Transient phase}

 Next we turn to the phase we call \textit{Complex--Transient}.
-Here the behavior is the same the the \textit{Complex} phase up to quite late times, e.g., $60T$ after which the filament comes to almost the same shape at the end of every period.
-Here also the dynamics of the filament is not strictly periodic the shapes, which are complex, change but very slowly over time.
+Here the behavior is the same as the \textit{Complex} phase upto quite late times, e.g., $60T$ after which the filament comes to almost the same shape at the end of every period.
+Here also the dynamics of the filament is not strictly periodic.
+The shapes, which are complex, change but very slowly over time.
 This slow drift in the configuration space can be measured by calculating

 where $m > 60$ is a period where the filament has already reached its late time behavior.
-We find $K(p-m) \sim (p-m) $, for not too larger values of $p-m$. i.e., an algebraic growth.
+We find $K(p-m) \sim (p-m) $, for not too large values of $p-m$. i.e., an algebraic growth.
 We perform another numerical experiment.
 We take the filament in its late almost stationary configuration and add a small perturbation and then evolve again.
 The perturbation goes to zero very quickly, the filament goes back to its almost stationary configuration.